 - and add a small, intentional error margin to all results - which is insignificant when aggregated statistics are used for their intended purpose, but prevents manipulation of the input data to reveal information about individuals.

 These controls are an important precaution, which guard privacy and assist in ensuring regulatory compliance.
 For your protection, InfoSum Platform applies privacy controls automatically.
-You can fine-tune how they work, but you cannot disable them completely.

 You may notice privacy controls at work if you experiment with your own datasets.
 For example, a query might say that you have no customers in Scotland, even though you know there are a small number of people in your database who live there.
 This page explains why this happens, and why it isn't an error.